mloyd/carson/README.md

 Credentials (`password` and `access_token`) are used in the following order of precedence.
 When reading _'if'_ and _'if not'_, think Python boolean operations (e.g. `''`, `None`, `0` are all `False`).

-1. If `password` is given to the `Session` constructor, it will always be used to generate a new oauth token.
+1. If `password` is given to the `Session` constructor, it will always be used to generate a new access token.
 Even if a valid `access_token` is given to the `Session` constructor at the same time.
 This means a value for `email` must also be given (or implied from config).
 2. If `password` is not given to the `Session` constructor, the value used for `access_token` is used.
 Or, if not